 When starting out on eBay, finding items to sell can sometimes be difficult.
 Who am I kidding I’ve been selling on eBay for the better part of a decade and still have trouble finding items to sell… In this guide, I will share my knowledge and give you some resources to help you find items that you can sell on eBay.

-Thrift stores are a great place to start when you're looking for items to sell.
-Be aware though, thrift stores seem to be the standard go-to place to find items, and it can be a very competitive place to find them.
+Thrift stores are a great place to start when you’re looking for items to sell.
+Be aware, though, thrift stores seem to be the standard go-to place to find things, and it can be a very competitive place to find them.
 National thrift store chains such as Goodwill and Salvation Army are becoming wise to online resellers and are raising their prices.
-This being said there are a few options left for the reseller who wants to turn a profit from items they find at thrift stores.
+That being said there are a few options left for the reseller who wants to turn a profit from items they find at thrift stores.